iann0036/cfn-types/generic-aurora-execution/docs/README.md

 #### SQL

-An array of SQL statements to execute within the database.
+An array of SQL statements to execute within the postgres database.

 _Required_: No